cholakovit/ft/readMe.md

-To start the project you need to run in cli: \n npm run server \n npm run dev
+To start the project you need to run in cli:

+npm run server

+npm run dev

 To run tests: